aliroberts/aliroberts.github.io/_posts/2025-11-10-a-synth-for-my-daughter.md

 </figure>

-TLDR: My daughter is about to turn three and, for her birthday, I've made her a synthesiser.
+<p class="tldr">TLDR: My daughter is about to turn three and, for her birthday, I've made her a synthesiser.
 Four sliders control four notes which play one after the other, looping endlessly.
 Pushing a slider up raises the pitch of a note at a given step and pushing it down lowers it.
 It has a few basic functions that allow the user to control the volume, tempo, pitch, scale and sound and comes with a selection of patterns to choose from.
 It also has a screen for visual feedback and displaying a cute, dancing panda bear.
-Here it is in action:
+Here it is in action:</p>

 ## Inspiration